tadmonyayafranklin/my-react-admin/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## How to run the project ? &#128221;
+## Available Scripts &#128221;

+Before running this project, make sure you have `Node JS` and `npm` installed on your computer.

+If you're using `Ubuntu` or other linux systems, type this command on your terminal to install it:

+`sudo apt-get install update && sudo apt install node`

+Then type this command to check the installation:

+`node -v && npm -v`

-After cloning the project, you must execute these commands:
+After cloning the project directory, you can execute these commands:

 1. ### `npm install`

 Install all the dependencies for the project.